PROGRAMME (FIRST 30 DAYS)

 The Monk Life Thailand ordination programme will provide you with a comprehensive foundation for living the life of a monk and improving your meditation practice.
 Located in the thickly forested mountains about an hour and a half outside of downtown Chiang Mai, the International Forest Monastery (or iMONASTERY for short) has been constructed on a beautiful plot of land with the intention of creating a true refuge for international men seeking peace and quietude walking the path of Dhamma.
 The training consists of a five-day preparation for the ordination procedure, the actual ordination ceremony, and more than three weeks of practicing meditation, learning Buddhist teachings, and cultivating good habits and discipline by living the life of a monk.
 In addition to the main teaching monks from the Monk Life Thailand, the training team will also include specialised meditation tutor monks and other skilled staff for a very high quality training programme for participants.

 In order to ensure your safety, the safety of the other participants and our staff, you will be required to undergo a blood test for HIV, a chest x-ray for TB, a urine analysis for presence of illicit substances and get a clean bill of health via a general health check-up.
 This must be done in your own country before coming to Thailand (unless you have already been in Thailand for a while).
 If you are accepted into this programme, we will send you a form with the check up requirements.
-You will also be required to obtain a criminal record report from your home country.
+You will also be required to obtain a criminal record report from your home country (or Thailand if living here for a while).
 Please contact your local police station for details about this process.

 In addition to this, the individual must have a visa that is valid for the duration of the programme.
 Before applying, please make sure that you have fully researched the visa/travel process and are confident that you are willing and able to meet the cost requirements and go through the process of obtaining the appropriate visa to enter Thailand.
 Thank you for your willingness to devote time and effort into educating yourself before asking questions that you can find through the resources we have provided.

-Please note that Monk Life Thailand will NOT provide any form of financial aid for travel costs or any other costs within the programme.
+Please note that the Monk Life Project will NOT provide any form of financial aid for travel costs or any other costs within the programme.
 Before joining, you must be in a stable enough financial situation to cover all of the following associated costs independently:

-- (Please note that THB10,000 (approximately US$300+) of this fee must be submitted as a deposit via Pay Pal in order to reserve your spot.
-This deposit is non-refundable but will count towards your overall registration fee)
+- (Please note that THB10,000 (approximately US$300+, depending on exchange rate) of this fee must be submitted as a deposit via international bank transfer or a service like Wise.com, in order to reserve your spot.
+This deposit is non-refundable but will count towards your overall registration fee.
+The remaining THB7,500 is to be paid at least 2 weeks before first day of the ordination program.
+After each payment please send an image confirming payment and its details for us to cross-match, via email to [email protected])

-- General Medical Check Up (blood test, chest x-ray, and urine test): check with local hospital in your home country for prices
+- Email us a copy of General Medical Check Up (blood test, chest x-ray, and urine test): check with local hospital in your home country for prices

-- Criminal Record Check (check with local police station in home country for prices)
+- Email us a copy of Criminal Record Check (check with local police station in home country for prices)

-- Travel costs inclouding but not limited to : visa fee, return plane tickets
+- Travel costs including but not limited to: visa fee, return plane tickets

 - Any other costs incurred outside of the programme dates (i.e. medical emergencies)

-The registration fee will cover the costs of ordination, food, accommodation, travel expenses, clothes, basic necessities, basic living costs, and various items that you will be able to use during this 30-60 day programme.
-The registration fee has increased from previous years for a number of reasons.
+The registration fee will cover the costs of ordination, food, accommodation, travel expenses, clothes, basic necessities, basic living costs, and various items that you will be able to use during this 30 day programme.

 - Medical checkup results